onqtam/headjack/src/motivation/philosophy.md

 We should be connecting echo chambers and taking notes from Taiwan's civic hacktivism & innovation in social media facilitating public discourse, but on a global level.

+We havent really had a market for ideas